 You can’t just become confident overnight, or make a best friend in an hour.

 What if you are looking to boost your happiness RIGHT NOW?

-Let’s take a closer look at each to see how they affect happiness.
+Let’s take a closer look at these seven steps to see how they affect happiness:

 Step One: Get A Good Night’s Sleep